yberreby/yberreby.github.io/content/pages/nourishment.md

 ### [Story of Your Life - Ted Chiang](https://en.wikipedia.org/wiki/Story_of_Your_Life)

-> _"From the beginning I knew my destination, and I chose my route accordingly."_
+> _From the beginning I knew my destination, and I chose my route accordingly._

 Soundtrack: _A Winged Victory for the Sullen_ by A Winged Victory for the Sullen; _Woodland_, The Paper Kites.